-The shares that were sold in the first quarter of 2012 were sold pursuant to our shelf registration statement on Form S-3 dated November 24, 2009, as amended on December 17, 2009 (Registration No. 333-163301), which was declared effective by the Securities and Exchange Commission (the "SEC") on December 21, 2009, as supplemented by a prospectus supplement dated March 7, 2012 (the "Offering").
+The shares that were sold in the first quarter of 2012 were sold pursuant to our shelf registration statement on Form S-3 dated November 24, 2009, as amended on December 17, 2009 (Registration No. 333-163301), which was declared effective by the Securities and Exchange Commission (the "SEC") on December 21, 2009, as supplemented by a prospectus supplement dated March 7, 2012.
 No discounts or placement agent fees were payable in connection with the Offering.
+This shelf registration expired in late 2012.